chen-simon/chen-simon/README.md

 ## 👋 Hello there! 👋
 #### My name is Simon Chen!
 Nice to meet you!
 - 👨‍💻 My favourite programming languages are **Python**, **C#**, and **Javascript**
-- 📚 On the road to write great software, clean code, and clear documentation!
+- 📚 On the road to writing great software, clean code, and clear documentation!
 - 🌲 Currently studying Computer Science at the **University of Toronto**!
 - 🎮 I enjoy making video games, usually in the Unity game engine
 - 🎨 I enjoy drawing and animating